Business process outsourcing helps businesses control costs, scale their operation, and expand more flexibly.

-In BPOs, staffing comes with workspaces, desktops, Internet phones, and other tools that employees need for the operation.
+In BPOs, staffing comes with workspaces, desktops, internet phones, and other tools that employees need for the operation.

-Fixed price (FP) model
+2. Fixed price (FP) model

 This may be charged monthly or annually depending on the client’s preference and already includes charges for the tools and workspace.

-FP model may also be adjusted based on several factors such as salaries, incentives, and success targets.
+Fixed price models may also be adjusted based on several factors such as salaries, incentives, and success targets.

 Fixed price adjustments

-- Fixed price with incentive (FPI).
 Fixed pricing can also be combined with an incentive-based model.
 However, adjustments in this model are definite based on the client’s metrics.

 This model works the same as FPI.
 However, FPI ST lets clients adjust their target costs and profit values for the entire project.

-- They usually have initial pricing at the start of their projects.
+They usually have initial pricing at the start of their projects.
 Then, when they see progress in their operation, they may slowly adjust their incentives and the period when they give it.

-Cost reimbursable model
+3. Cost reimbursable model